tompaana/my-2-bits/SlidingPanelSample/README.md

 in Universal apps at all.

 This sample provides a version of the panel for both Universal apps and Silverlight.
-Even with the optimization trick, the performance is way better in Universal app solution.
+Even with the optimization trick in Silverlight, the performance is way better in Universal app solution.
 The code-behind part of the sliding panel control is shared by the two solutions, but for obvious reasons, the XAML files are different.
 See the source code files:

 * [SlidingPanel.xaml.cs (shared by all solutions)](https://github.com/tompaana/my-2-bits/blob/master/SlidingPanelSample/SlidingPanelSampleUniversal/SlidingPanelSample.Shared/SlidingPanel.xaml.cs)
 * [SlidingPanel.xaml (Universal apps)](https://github.com/tompaana/my-2-bits/blob/master/SlidingPanelSample/SlidingPanelSampleUniversal/SlidingPanelSample.Shared/SlidingPanel.xaml)